deltachat/deltachat-pages/en/help.md

 - At **Settings → Notifications → Calls**,
   you can disable the special call ringing screen completely.
-  If you do so, you only get notifications as for all other messages - unless you've disabled them as well.
+  If you do so, you will not be disturbed by any ringing notification, you can still pick up the call by tapping the incoming call message bubble in its chat.

 ## In-chat apps {#webxdc}